Labrapuerta/ML-from-scratch/Neural Network/README.md

 The output layer consists of a single neuron that provides the final output of the network, It will be using the linear activation function.

 ### Loss Function
+The loss function used for this project is the Mean Squared Error (MSE) loss function, which calculates the average of the squared differences between the predicted and actual values.

 ### Accuracy Function